automat-berlin/node-red-contrib-sipgate/README.md

 [![Deploy to Heroku](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)

+Note: Deploy to Heroku button will not work properly if your browser is removing Referer HTTP header from the request.

 ## Installation

 Prerequisite: You need to have a running Node-RED instance.
 If you don't have yet, read [Node-RED Getting Started guide](https://nodered.org/docs/getting-started/).